-Set forth below is the compensation received by the Independent Trustees from the Trust for the fiscal year ended October 31, 2024.
-Effective January 1, 2025, each Independent Trustee receives from the Trust an annual retainer of \$50,000, plus an annual fee per Fund of \$2,000, plus reimbursement of related expenses.
-The Chairperson of the Board receives an additional annual retainer of \$18,750, and each of the Chairpersons of the Audit Committee and the Governance Committee receives an additional retainer of \$7,500 and \$3,000, respectively.
-Prior to January 1, 2025, each Independent Trustee received from the Trust an annual retainer of \$50,000, plus an annual fee per Fund of \$1,666.67, plus reimbursement of related expenses.
-Prior to January 1, 2025, the Chairperson of the Board received an additional annual retainer of \$6,250, and each of the Chairpersons of the Audit Committee and the Governance Committee received an additional annual retainer of \$2,500 and \$1,250, respectively.
-Effective November 3, 2023, each Independent Trustee receives \$2,000 for each special in-person or telephonic meeting attended.
+Set forth below is the compensation received by the Independent Trustees from the Trust for the fiscal year ended May 31, 2024.
+The Fund had not commenced operations as of May 31, 2024 and thus did not pay Trustee fees during such period.
+Effective May 8, 2023, each Independent Trustee receives from the Trust an annual retainer of \$50,000, plus an annual fee per Fund of \$1,666.67, plus reimbursement of related expenses.
+The Chairman of the Board receives an additional annual retainer of \$6,250, and each Chair of the Audit Committee and the Governance Committee receives a fee of \$2,000 for each special Board meeting attended.
 The Independent Trustees may waive part of the annual retainer fees from time to time.
 The Trust has no pension or retirement plan.
 No other entity affiliated with the Trust pays any compensation to the Trustees.
 The Trust does not pay any compensation to the Interested Trustee or the Trust's officers.